Bilateral Endoprosthetic Surgery of Hip and Knee

 - economic and functional benefits

-Germany is following this trend – with delay, but with increasing acceptance.
+Germany follows this trend – with delay, but increasing acceptance.

 Why experience in bilateral endoprosthetics is not replaceable